mamorum/poml/doc/converter-reference.md

 ### 2. depends
 #### 2.1. config
-Dependency config values are separated by `:`.
-And dependency separated by `,`.
+Set dependency configurations separated by `:`.
+Dependencies are separated by `,`.

 ```
 depends=